 Drugs that aim to boost the production of ACh in the brain have been the most successful treatments for dementia to-date.
 They aren’t cures, but they can improve a patient’s experience of the symptoms.
 For example, hallucinations can get better, fluctuations in cognitive ability can improve, feelings of apathy are reduced and patients find they have more motivation and better memory function.
-Unfortunately, some patients do not respond well to the current treatments and even for those who do, the effects may not be sustained.
-What I’m looking to discover is if we can create a longer or deeper window of improvement in these symptoms for patients by finding better measures to tell us how well the cholinergic system is working, so that we can identify and apply new treatments to improve its function.
+Unfortunately, some patients do not respond well to the current treatments.
+Even for those who do, the effects may not be sustained.
+I am examining whether we can create a longer or deeper window of improvement in these symptoms for patients.
+This involves finding better measures to tell us how well the cholinergic system is working.
+With this, we can identify and apply new treatments to improve its function.

-DLB overlaps with Alzheimer’s, but it is a different condition and therefore patients may experience side-effects from taking drugs intended to treat Alzheimer’s.
+DLB overlaps with Alzheimer’s, but it is a different condition.
+Because of this, patients may experience side-effects from taking drugs intended to treat Alzheimer’s.
 Having an accurate diagnosis early on is helpful.
 We still face the challenge with DLB (as with all dementias) that there are no disease-modifying treatments, or a cure.
-But better understanding or the condition and earlier diagnosis, can allow patients and their families to plan for the future.
-It can also allow doctors to streamline and deploy the right interventions early on, and identify people who could participate in upcoming clinical trials that are looking at therapies and treatments in this area. these are often focussed on interventions that could slow the disease’s progress.
+But better understanding of the condition and earlier diagnosis, can allow patients and families to plan for the future.
+It can also allow doctors to streamline and deploy the right interventions early on.
+Lastly, doctors can identify people who could participate in upcoming clinical trials that are looking at therapies and treatments in this area. these are often focussed on interventions that could slow the disease’s progress.

 Can you tell us a bit more about where your work fits in to the broader field of dementia research?

-In Newcastle we benefit from having a critical mass of researchers in the field of dementia broadly, but also specifically in DLB research – Newcastle University was ranked as the top institution worldwide for expertise in DLB in a review by Expertscape last year.
+In Newcastle we benefit from having a critical mass of researchers in the field of dementia broadly, but also specifically in DLB research.
+Newcastle University received a top ranking worldwide for expertise in DLB, in an Expertscape review last year.

-The research here in Newcastle spans fundamental science, through translational medical research – where I sit – and on into clinical practice, working with actual patients.
+The research here in Newcastle spans fundamental science, through to translational medical research.
+It then extends right into clinical practice, working with actual patients.